Feyerabend/cc/ch07/sec7.4/control/dispatch/README.md

 * *Command processing* dispatches operations based on tokens or opcodes.
 * *Embedded control systems* dispatch interrupts, sensor data, and state transitions.

-The criteria for dispatch can vary widely — types, values, patterns, runtime metadata, external configuration, or even probabilistic selection.
+The criteria for dispatch can vary widely--types, values, patterns, runtime metadata, external configuration, or even probabilistic selection.

 We first encounter simple dispatch in virtual machines or interpreters, typically